 The Nassau Coliseum was built in 1972, at the height of America’s infatuation with asbestos, which was used in thousands of products, including all kinds of commercial and residential construction.

-It won’t be the first time that the presence of asbestos has cause a problem for a professional sports team.
-Because of asbestos falling from the ceiling at New York’s Madison Square Garden, a basketball game last season between the New York Knicks and the Orlando Magic had to be postponed just several hours before it was scheduled to start.
+It won’t be the first time that the presence of asbestos caused a problem for a professional sports team.
+Because of asbestos falling from the ceiling at New York’s Madison Square Garden, a basketball game last season between the New York Knicks and the Orlando Magic had to be postponed, just several hours before it was scheduled to start.